 - Click on Microsoft Office.

-- Then click Microsoft Word.
+- Click Microsoft Word.
 The above display will appear.

 - Ensure that the document has 1-inch margins on all sides.
-If not, use the ruler and drag it to 1 inch each.
+If not, use the ruler and drag it to 1 inch on each side.

 Step 2: Spacing and Indenting

 - Click on Page Layout then go to an area named Indent.
 There is Left and Right.
 On the Left wording, hover over it and set it to 1pt.
 Then go to Spacing Before and After wordings.
 Click on After and put it on 14 pt.
 This will ensure single spacing between your lines and paragraphs.

 - Click on Insert, then Header.
 You will find four tabs.
 There are Blank, Blank (Three Columns), Alphabet, and Annual.
 My transcription clients prefer Black (Three Columns) and Alphabet but use what your client prefers.
 There is also a section for Edit Header and Remove Header.
 Use Edit Header when you want to make changes and use Remove Header when you no longer need a header in your transcript.